Need help? We are available to speak to you 7 days a weekRead More

 How long can you stay on the subclass 820 Partner visa?

-The subclass 820 partner visa is a temporary visa that allows you to live and work in Australia until your subclass 801 Partner visa has been decided.
-Until then, you can legally remain in Australia as long as you continue to meet all visa conditions.
+The subclass 820 visa is a temporary visa that allows you to live and work in Australia until a decision is made on your permanent subclass 801 Partner visa application.
+You may remain in Australia lawfully on this visa as long as you continue to comply with all visa conditions.

 About the content author